leighton-digital/eventnet/README.md

 # EventNet

-A number of tools for workign with AWS EventBridge and the events published through it.
+A number of tools for working with AWS EventBridge and the events published through it.

 ## CDK Event Extension

-A CDK construct that allows you to connect a WebSocket to a EventBridge instance and make the evvents published to it visible to a client.
+A CDK construct that allows you to connect a WebSocket to an EventBridge instance and make the events published to it visible to a client.

 ## Test Client

 ### Event Producers - Perform and Action and Collect Events

-The Test Client connects to the WebSocket and collects the events for use in Jest tests.
+The Test Client connects to the WebSocket and collects the events for Jest tests.

 ### Event Consumers - Validating and Sending Events

-The Test Client validates the event you are going to send to make sure it matches the Schema, if it is valid it will send the events.
-You can then check that events sent trigger the correct response from you application, such as saving the record to DynamoDb.
+The Test Client validates the event you will send to ensure it matches the Schema; if it is valid, it will send the events.
+You can then check that the events sent trigger the correct response from your application, such as saving the record to DynamoDb.

 ### Jest Schema Assertion - Assert Events Match the Prescibed Schema

-Test that your captured events match a publiched JSON Schema specification.
+Test that your captured events match a published JSON Schema specification.

 ## Event Monitoring Client - Collect Events to a WebUI in realtime

-A web application that can connect to your WebSocket allowing you to inspect, save and copy the published events.
-Useful when developing for instant feedback without having to add lots of console logs to your Jest tests or log out through compute.
+A web application that can connect to your WebSocket, allowing you to inspect, save and copy the published events.
+Useful when developing for instant feedback without adding lots of console logs to your Jest tests or logging out through compute.

 ---